 Soil: Artichokes grow well in a neutral to slightly acidic soil pH of between 6.0 to 7.0.
 They need a well-draining, loamy soil with a good amount of organic matter.
 Good drainage is crucial to prevent the roots rotting during cool, damp winters, however, the soil must also be able to retain water long enough to allow the roots to take it in during hot summers.
 It is especially important when you are growing your artichokes as perennials to take the time to amend your soil before planting, to ensure they will grow well in future years.
 If your garden soil is poor, consider growing your artichokes in raised beds.

 Growing Artichokes from Seed: Start seed indoors, at least 8 weeks before your last frost date.
 Harden them off before planting outside, but don't wait until all danger of frost has passed.
-Artichokes need to experience a slight chilling (not freeing) before they will set buds.
-This can be accomplished by putting your plants out in mid-spring and exposing them for a week to 10 days to temperatures of about 50 degrees F. or a little lower.
+Artichokes need to experience a slight chilling (not freezing) before they will set buds.
+This can be accomplished by putting your plants out in mid-spring and exposing them for a week to 10 days to temperatures of about 50 F or a little lower.

 Artichokes do not often grow true to seed and you may get plants that vary greatly from your original plant if you try saving seed from your own plants.
 You will have better success with purchased seed that has been grown under controlled conditions.

 Planting: Artichokes are often grown from crowns.
 It's quicker than growing from seed and you won't need the pre-chilling period.
 In zones 9-11, artichokes can be planted in either the spring or fall.
 Gardeners in cooler climates should do their planting in the spring.